Living Positive Victoria puts the safety and wellbeing of our members, clients, volunteers and staff first.

 - Taking Charge programs are temporarily suspended.

-- Planet Positive seasonal socials are temporarily suspended.
+- Planet Positive seasonal socials are going ahead with COVID-19 safety precautions in place.

 - Peer Navigation is continuing by connecting via phone and video calls, supplemented by email and text messages.